Codimension one foliations calibrated by non-degenerate closed 2-forms: Introduction and Statement of Main Results

-In section \ref{sec:pencils} we recall the notion of a Lefschetz pencil structure for $(M,\cF,\w)$ and the main existence theorem.
+In section \ref{sec:pencils} we prove theorems \ref{thm:lefhyp} and \ref{thm:leafhomeo}.
+The main tool are Lefschetz pencil structures for $(M,\mathcal{F},\omega)$, which are appropriate analogs of leafwise complex Morse functions and whose existence is an application of approximately holomorphic geometry for 2-calibrated foliations.
+A regular fiber of a Lefschetz pencil structure is a Donaldson type submanifold.
 A Lefschetz pencil structure admits a leafwise symplectic connection.
-The basic facts about the parallel transport are collected in subsection \ref{ssec:transport}.
-They are a basic tool to relate (i) the leaf space of a regular fiber of the pencil with the leaf space of $(M,\cF,\w)$ and (ii) the 2-calibrated foliations induced on different regular fibers.
-In subsection \ref{ssec:surgfiber} it is proven that the 2-calibrated foliations that inherit any two regular fibers of the pencil are related by a sequence of generalized Dehn surgeries.
-In subsection \ref{ssec:gv} we point out the relation of the growth types of the leaves of $M$ and of the fibers.
+Its associated leafwise symplectic parallel transport is the key ingredient to prove our main theorem relating the leaf space of any regular fiber of the pencil to the leaf space of $(M,\mathcal{F},\omega)$.
+Symplectic parallel transport also allows us to compare the 2-calibrated foliations induced on different regular fibers.
+Namely, in theorem \ref{thm:handle} we show that any two regular fibers of a Lefschetz pencil structure for $(M,\mathcal{F},\omega)$ are related by a sequence of symplectic handle attachings along Lagrangian spheres.
+By the symplectic analog of Lickorish's result proved in section \ref{sec:dsurg}, we conclude that any two regular fibers of a Lefschetz pencil structure are related by a sequence of generalized Dehn surgeries.
+We finish the section by discussing some open problems.

-In section \ref{sec:harm} a Lefschetz pencil structure for a 3-dimensional taut foliation is seen to decompose $M^3$ --away from a well behaved measure zero set-- as the disjoint union of solid tori $T^2\times S^1$ whose $S^1$-fibers are transversal cycles.
-This decomposition is used to define in a geometric way families of harmonic measures with full support.
+The author is very grateful to the referee for his/her corrections and numerous suggestions.